 We recommend trying to see some art in Venice, as the city has so many outstanding artworks on display, whether in museums or churches.
 As it’s difficult to fit in many art museums in Venice if you only have two days in Venice, we suggest deciding on one.

 We suggest the Doge’s Palace, or Palazzo Ducale, as it’s the best place to learn about the rise of this great city, and the workings of the Venetian Republic under its elected leader, the Doge.
 It’s also one of the world’s outstanding Gothic buildings, and filled with lavish decoration and art by Venetian greats such as Tintoretto, Titian, Carpaccio and Veronese.

 There are several options for your tour of the Doge’s Palace.
 Everyone visits the sumptuous Doge’s Apartments, Institiutional Chambers and prison, which is reached through the interior of the Bridge of Sighs (Ponte dei Sospiri).
 You can also go on a ‘Secret Itinerary’, exploring further behind the scenes – for this you need to book in advance.

 Getting Lost in Venice

 There’s no doubt about it, one of the best things to do in Venice is to get completely, utterly lost there.
 It has such a unique cityscape, a network of canals and a labyrinth of narrow lanes, with wonderful discoveries to be made down every alleyway and sotoportego (a tunnel underneath a building) you walk along.

-I’ve wandered around virtually every corner of Venice, and it never ceased to surprise me.
-As you’re on a weekend away to Venice you won’t want to spend too much of your time being lost, and I’ve always gone walking in Venice with a vague plan.
+I’ve wandered around virtually every corner of Venice, and it has never ceased to surprise me.
+As you’re on a weekend away in Venice you won’t want to spend too much of your time being lost, and I’ve always gone walking in Venice with a vague plan.